-Bowling fundraiser - funds held for bowling fundraiser to be held by the Foundation.
+Bowling fundraiser - funds held for bowling fundraiser to be held by the Foundation for the adaptive sports program.

 Net assets were released from donor restrictions by satisfying the purpose and/or time specifications of the donor's or grantor's requests.